niall-decisiontime/used_car_listings/README.md

 1. Copy this repository code to your machine.
 2. Link your database, the project is currently set up for the default local user (username: root, password: 'password').
 You can edit the credentials in the Config > Database.php file.
 Line 33 in this file is where you will see the database credentials.
-3. In your local database you will need to have a `used_cars` schema.
+3. In your local database you will need to have a `used_cars` database.
 Set this up.
 4. In this schema, run the following command

 ```sql